-Philippe Busslinger joined the Board of Associated British Ports Holdings Ltd in June 2011.
-He is a member of the Remuneration and Nomination and Finance Committees.
-Mr Busslinger is a Senior Vice President at OMERS Infrastructure, based in the London office.
-Prior to joining OMERS Infrastructure, Mr Busslinger was an executive director with Goldman Sachs in its London office where he advised clients in M&A transactions across Europe.
+Philippe Busslinger joined the Board of Associated British Ports Holdings in June 2011 and is Chairman of the Remuneration and Nomination Committee.
+Philippe is a Senior Managing Director of OMERS Infrastructure-Europe, based in the London office.
+Prior to joining OMERS Infrastructure, he was an executive director with Goldman Sachs in its London office where he advised clients in M&A transactions across Europe.
 Previously he worked for McKinsey & Company as a consultant.
-Mr Busslinger holds and MBA from Columbia Business School in New York and a BA (Business) from ICADE Universidad Pontificia Comillas in Madrid.
+Phillippe holds an MBA from Columbia Business School in New York and a BA (Business) from ICADE Universidad Pontificia Comillas in Madrid.

-Hakim Drissi Kaitouni joined the Board of Associated British Ports Holdings Ltd in July 2015.
-Mr. Drissi Kaitouni has been the Managing Director of Wren House Infrastructure (WHI) since he founded it in October 2013 with US$5 billion of equity funding.
-Mr. Drissi Kaitouni is responsible for all WHI’s activities globally and is a member of its investment committee.
+Hakim Drissi Kaitouni joined the Board of Associated British Ports Holdings in July 2015.
+Hakim has been the Managing Director of Wren House Infrastructure (WHI) since he founded it in October 2013 with US$5 billion of equity funding.
+Hakim is responsible for all WHI’s activities globally and is a member of its investment committee.
 He leads and coordinates all aspects of WHI’s mandate and business areas, including investments origination, execution and asset management.
-He drove WHI’s investments in Thames Water, Associated British Ports, Global Power Generation, Viesgo Infraestructuras Energéticas, London City Airport and Australia’s Transgrid.
-Prior to setting up Wren House, Mr. Drissi Kaitouni served as a senior banker in the Corporate Finance and Mergers & Acquisitions team within the Investment Banking Department of BoA Merrill Lynch based in London and New York.
-He is also non-executive board member of London City Airport and Viesgo Infraestructuras Energéticas where he chairs and is a member of committees of the board.
-He is an Alliance Member of the Atlantic Council.
-Mr. Drissi Kaitouni holds a bachelor degree in Computer Science from Queens College.
+Prior to setting up Wren House, Hakim served as a senior banker in the Corporate Finance and Mergers & Acquisitions team within the Investment Banking Department of BoA Merrill Lynch based in London and New York.
+He is also Non-Executive Board member of London City Airport where he chairs and is a member of committees of the board.
+He is an Alliance Member of the Atlantic Council and serves on the Advisory Board of Harvard University, Zofnass for Sustainable Infrastructure.
+Hakim holds a bachelor's degree in Computer Science from Queens College.

-John Coghlan joined the Board of Associated British Ports Holdings Ltd in March 2016.
-He is a Non- Executive Director and Chairman of the Audit Committee of Severn Trent PLC, and is a Non-Executive Director and Chairman of the Remuneration Committee of Lavendon PLC.
-He also chairs Freight Transport Association of Ireland.
-Mr Coghlan was previously Deputy Chief Executive and Group CFO of Exel PLC, where he spent 11 years from 1995 to 2006 until the takeover by Deutsche Post/DHL.
+John Coghlan joined the Board of Associated British Ports Holdings in March 2016.
+He is a non-executive director and Chairman of the Audit Committee of Severn Trent PLC and Clarion Housing Group, and is a non-executive director of O.C.S.
+Group Limited.
+John also chairs the Freight Transport Association of Ireland.
+He was previously Deputy Chief Executive and Group CFO of Exel PLC, where he spent 11 years from 1995 to 2006 until the takeover by Deutsche Post/DHL.
 Over the years since 2006, he has been a director of several publicly-quoted and private equity-owned companies across a variety of sectors.
 Prior to Exel PLC, he spent 8 years at the industrial company, Tomkins PLC, in a variety of financial roles, and 7 years at Arthur Andersen, where he qualified as a Chartered Accountant.
-Mr Coghlan received a Business degree from University College, Cork in Ireland.
+John has received a business degree from University College, Cork in Ireland.

 Alternate Non-Executive Directors

-Philip Butcher was appointed alternate director in June 2016.
+Philip Butcher was appointed Alternate Director in June 2016.
 He is a Principal at Canada Pension Plan Investment Board (CPPIB) and is based in London.
-Prior to joining CPPIB in 2012, Mr Butcher worked at Macquarie Capital in Toronto where he started out in the Telecom, Media, Entertainment and Technology advisory team, and subsequently moved to the Infrastructure advisory team working on principal transactions and 3rd party mandates.
-Mr Butcher holds an MBA from London Business School and a Bachelor of Commerce from the University of Toronto.
+Prior to joining CPPIB in 2012, Phil worked at Macquarie Capital in Toronto where he started out in the Telecom, Media, Entertainment and Technology advisory team, and subsequently moved to the Infrastructure advisory team working on principal transactions and 3rd party mandates.
+Phil holds an MBA from London Business School and a Bachelor of Commerce from the University of Toronto.